 What Does The Americans With Disabilities Act Say About ESAs?

-a person displaying figurines of stick figures with different disabilities displayed on a table.
+american disability act and emotional support animal, ada laws and protections for esa. a person displaying figurines of stick figures with different disabilities positioned on a table with open hands.

 Emotional/Medical Support Animals and The Americans With Disabilities Act